Intensive care environment

 The equipment of an Intensive care room

-Electrodes are glued to the patient’s chest and connected by thin cables to the “scope” or monitor, in order to measure the heart rate, follow the movements of the electrocardiogram and detect any abnormalities.
+Electrodes are are stuck to the patient’s chest and connected by thin cables to the “scope” or monitor, in order to measure the heart rate, follow the movements of the electrocardiogram and detect any abnormalities.

 The pulse oximeter is a small clip that is placed on the fingertip or on the earlobe of the patient.
-It is also connected to the monitor and allows to check the good oxygenation of the patient.
+It is also connected to the monitor and allows monitoring of the oxygenation of the patient.

-The intubation tube is a tube usually placed through the mouth that will go down to the junction between the lungs, and allow to assist the breathing of the patient.
+The intubation tube is a tube usually placed through the mouth that will go down to the junction between the lungs, and allow to assistance of the patients breathing.

 A urinary catheter can be placed to collect urine and measure its volume accurately, which allows us to obtain indications on the renal function.